Track-Based Triggers for Exotic Signatures: Benchmark model performance

-Using this sloped \dz parameterization, Figure~\ref{fig:staus_2d} shows the efficiency to identify staus as a function of their mass and lifetime for a variety of endpoints.
-For endpoints less than 2 cm, efficiencies are small across the plane, but with endpoints at 10 cm (closer to typical offline efficiencies) efficiencies are high for the full range of lifetimes for which the displaced signature makes sense.
+Figure~\ref{fig:staus_2d} shows the event-level efficiency as a function of stau mass and lifetime for a variety of \absdz-endpoints, assuming a linearly decreasing efficiency as a function of \absdz.
+For endpoints below $2$~cm, efficiencies are small ($\leq30\%$) across the plane, but for endpoints at $10$~cm, closer to typical offline efficiencies, efficiencies are high ($30-80\%$) for the full range of lifetimes.
+Given the low multiplicity of tracks expected per event with impact parameters roughly consistent with the stau decay radius, this sensitivity to \absdz-endpoint is expected.

 \FloatBarrier